-The Importance of ‘appearances’
+Regulatory Capitalism and the Importance of ‘appearances’

 An example of this is the revelation that the Crown Prosecution Service (CPS) in England and Wales are giving training and advice to prosecutors to take a risk-averse approach to rape cases.
 This is a measure designed solely to augment the ‘percentage’ of convictions rather that the conviction numbers overall.
 Having nothing to do with justice, this is simply intended to improve the public image of the CPS.
 Indeed, the more you scratch the surface of appearances, the more obvious it becomes that ‘justice’, in a classical sense, is rarely, if at all, the priority of the criminal justice system.

 As far as policing is concerned, there is nothing new here, since one of the most enduring liberal myths is that the law and order function of the state, through policing and the criminal justice system, exists to keep people safe.
 Policing, in all economic and political contexts (liberal, fascist or communist), has always been a means of maintaining public order in the interests of those who benefit most from the status quo.
 The police, in every state (again in every political context), are always the ‘state police’.
 Perhaps the only aspect of policing that has changed over the last few centuries is the extent to which the target driven nature of the illusion of making it look as if the police exist to keep people safe has been accelerated and more widely promoted.